 Sabotaging or willfully damaging Agency equipment or the property of other employees.
-Walking off the job without permission of the CEO.
+Walking off the job without permission of the CEO or Local Area Executive Director.

 Insubordination involving, but not limited to, defaming, assaulting or threatening to assault a fellow employee, and refusing to carry out the order of the CEO where personal safety of the individual is a concern.